SHARKS (43-17-7) at ISLANDERS (25-33-9)

 Big story: The Sharks have spent most of the season chasing the Anaheim Ducks for the Pacific Division lead.
 They come to Long Island even with 93 points after a 4-3 shootout victory against the Columbus Blue Jackets on Thursday night in the opener of a quick three-game East Coast trip, though the Ducks are still on top because they have a game in hand.
 The Islanders begin a four-game homestand after a 2-1-1 road trip that ended with a stunning 7-4 win against the Vancouver Canucks on Monday.

-The Sharks could face their longtime goaltender, Evgeni Nabokov, for the first time since he left San Jose after the 2009-10 season to play in Russia.
+The Sharks will face their longtime goaltender, Evgeni Nabokov, for the first time since he left San Jose after the 2009-10 season to play in Russia.
 Nabokov returned to the NHL and has spent the past three seasons with the Islanders.

 Sharks: If San Jose finishes first, one major reason will be its success in shootouts.
 The Sharks won their League-leading 10th tiebreaker when Alex Stalock stopped all three Columbus attempts and Joe Pavelski scored in the second round.